easyvansh/Airways/README.md

 # Airways

-Airways is a local flight search and analytics dashboard for comparing Google Flights results across flexible one-way departure dates.
-It generates one search config per date, runs browser-based flight searches, parses fare and route details, ranks options by converted price, stops, and duration, and saves everything as readable text plus structured JSON.
+Airways is a Python, Flask, and Selenium based flight search automation and analytics dashboard for comparing Google Flights results across flexible one-way departure dates.
+It combines browser automation, data parsing, JSON-based configuration, currency conversion, result ranking, file-based persistence, and a local web dashboard into one end-to-end travel research tool.

-The app is built for practical flight research: enter a route, scan multiple departure dates, compare the best fares, and keep the output files for review.
+The project is built like a small data pipeline: a user enters a route and date range, the system generates one search configuration per date, Selenium runs headless Chrome searches, parsed flight cards are normalized into structured Python data models, prices are converted into a target currency, and the best options are sorted by price, stops, and duration.
+Results are saved as human-readable reports and structured JSON that powers the dashboard.

 ## Preview